 The criteria may vary slightly between councils, but should include the following points:

 - your needs arise from or are related to a physical or mental impairment or illness

 - you're unable to carry out certain necessary tasks as a result of your needs, such as washing yourself, getting dressed or going to the toilet

 - being unable to complete these tasks has a significant impact on your wellbeing

 You can contact the social services department of your local council to arrange an assessment or your needs, or you can be referred for an assessment by:

 - another healthcare professional

 Assessing your needs

-An occupational therapist can carry out a health and social assessment to identify what areas of your everyday life are causing problems.
+An assessor can carry out a health and social assessment to identify what areas of your everyday life are causing problems.
 They will discuss your needs with you and explain what help is available.
 An assessment and any advice or information should be free.